fubarpie/ayega/README.md

 # Ayega

+Ayega is under early development and is not functioning yet.

 Ayega is an open-source Android application that gives you control over your device's wake word.
 It allows you to choose a custom wake word to activate your preferred voice assistant.
 This project is built using the [openWakeWord](https://github.com/dscripka/openWakeWord) framework.

 ## 🚀 Features